Mirijam1/EfficientNetV2_reproduction/index.md

 - Jahson O'Dwyer Wha Binda (j.t.odwyerwhabind@student.tudelft.nl) [4772288]

 ## Paper summary
+Tan and Le [1] present a new family of convolutional neural networks (CNNs) called EfficientNetV2, which are designed to be smaller and faster than previous models and its predecessor EfficientNet while achieving state-of-the-art performance on image classification tasks.
+The authors propose a new scaling method that uses a compound scaling technique to optimize the scaling of different network dimensions, leading to more efficient and effective models.
+There are four big differences between EfficentNet and EfficientNetV2.
+First, is the use of MBConv and fused-MBConv.
+Second, EfficientNetV2 prefers a smaller expansion ratio for MBConv.
+Third, it prefers smaller kernels and adds more layers to compensate for the reduced receptive fields.
+Lastly, the last stride-1 stage in the original EfficientNet is removed.
+The EfficientNetV2 models achieve state-of-the-art performance on several image classification benchmarks while requiring fewer parameters and less computation than previous models.
+The paper has been well received in the computer vision and deep learning communities, and the EfficientNetV2 models have been widely adopted in various applications.

 ## Reproduction

 The EfficientNetV2 model is available on PyTorch [2].
-There are three EfficientNetV2 architectures, EfficientNetV2-S, EfficientNetV2-M, and EfficientNetV2-L. For this reproduction project, EfficientNetV2-S is used in this reproduction as it is a smaller model that uses less parameters and will thus be faster.
+There are three EfficientNetV2 architectures, EfficientNetV2-S, EfficientNetV2-M, and EfficientNetV2-L. For this reproduction project, EfficientNetV2-S is used in this reproduction as it is a smaller model that uses fewer parameters and will thus be faster.

-PyTorch includes pretrained weights with the model.
+PyTorch includes pre-trained weights with the model.
 However, by default, no pre-trained weights are used.

+The reproduction can be found at: https://colab.research.google.com/drive/1zjnGPmXsD6bQKs7wEnAS-SoiSsd6Q5x8?usp=sharing.

 ### New data

 The new dataset that we chose to train and test is the '25 Indian bird species with 226k images' [3].

 For each class, 100 images are kept for training and testing.
-This is due to the RAM limitions in Colab.
+This is due to the RAM limitations in Colab.
 The images are imported and resized to 32x32 and 128x128.
-The model is trained and tested once on the images from 32x32 and once on the images from 128x128.
+The model is trained and tested once on images from 32x32 and once on images from 128x128.

 The model trains for 350 epochs, each epochs trains in batches of 128.
 At least 150 epochs are run, after 150 epochs, if the best accuracy does not improve for 50 epochs, the training is stopped.
 The model is tested in batches of 128.